What's the Matter With You (Part 1)

 Observing that her narrative had proceeded too quickly for the police officers, she paused to let them catch up.
 “On the next scheduled garbage day, I approached during the transfer to arrest the culprits in the act of receiving contriband.
 As the person was an unknown entity - I had to assume a hostile situation.
 I relieved the person … Mr. Burke, of the package in his possession.
 When he failed to follow directions the situation escalated requiring use of force in making the arrest.”

-“Can you describe what happened next?” requested the police inspector.
+“Can you describe what happened next?” requested the police detective.

 “Upon making physical contact with the perpetrator, I experienced an instantaneous power depletion, emergency measures couldn’t enact in time to prevent critical failure resulting in a system degradation.
 Once sensory input was lost, I find I am unable to provide further details - until after basic functionality was restored while under the medical centre’s care.”